RayPT808/momentum-bicycle-workshop/README.md

 ### Frameworks, Libraries & Programs Used

-1. Google Sheet:
-+ Google sheet was used to connect with the app in order to store data on a spreadsheet.
+1. Code Institue template:
++ The foundations are based on Code Institutes Blog project in the study material.

-2. Google Cloud Platform
+2. Django
-- to set up API's.

-3. Google Sheets API
+3. Bootstrap:

-4. Google Drive API

-5. GitHub
+4. GitHub
 - Github was used to store the project after being pushed

-6. VS Code Editor
+5. Code Editor
-- To write and run the code VS Code editor was used which is Code Institute's cloud based IDE platform.
+- To write and run the code GitHub' Code editor was used.

 ### Data Model

-The data model and the use of 'CRUD' operations are central to the functioning of this CLI app.
-The data is stored in a Google Sheet and is not lost between sessions.
+The data model and the use of 'CRUD' operations are central to the functioning of the app.

 ### Validation
 - There are different types of validation depending on the user input type: